 This provoked the Romans to war, but, distracted as they were by their own political troubles, they were unable to inflict a decisive defeat on Mithridates.
 It was not until 63 BCE that the Roman general Pompey the Great was able to finally defeat him, and all Asia Minor was brought under Roman rule.

-For the first two centuries of the Roman empire, Anatolia knew almost unbroken peace.
+For the first two centuries of the Roman Empire, Anatolia knew almost unbroken peace.
 This allowed the region to prosper as never before, its trade fostered by the thousands of miles of roads built by the Roman government.
-Anatolia was the location for many large and wealthy cities, leading centres of Hellenistic civilization.
+Anatolia was the location for many large and wealthy cities, leading centers of Hellenistic civilization.
 Romanization made little headway against this glorious cultural heritage, at least so far as the spread of the Latin language was concerned.
-Roman citizernship, however, did spread widely in the cities, and by 200 CE the region had produced many families whose members sat in the Roman senate.
+Roman citizenship, however, did spread widely in the cities, and by 200 CE the region had produced many families whose members sat in the Roman senate.

 Many cities of Asia Minor also housed thriving Jewish communities, whose numbers were reinforced after the Jews were excluded from their homeland after the Jewish revolts of 66-70 CE and 133 CE.
-These Jewish communities had initialy helped early Christianity to spread rapidly throughout Asia Minor, as can be seen in the New Testament accounts of the missionary activities of St Paul.
-For a long period Asia Minor probably remained the main centre for this new faith, although Christianity fairly soon broke away from its Jewish roots to become a separate religion.
+These Jewish communities had initially helped early Christianity to spread rapidly throughout Asia Minor, as can be seen in the New Testament accounts of the missionary activities of St Paul.
+For a long period Asia Minor probably remained the main center for this new faith, although Christianity fairly soon broke away from its Jewish roots to become a separate religion.

-The 3rd century saw Asia Minor experience a taste of the chaos visited upon other parts of the Roman empire by Germanic invaders.
+The 3rd century CE saw Asia Minor experience a taste of the chaos visited upon other parts of the Roman empire by Germanic invaders.
 The Goths attacked the region on three occasions in the years after 256, each time committing much destruction.
 However, these raids were largely local in character, and although major cities were sacked, notably Ephesus in 263, they soon recovered after peace had been restored.

 The 4th century was a period of renewed stability and prosperity, though perhaps not on the same scale as in the earlier empire.
 There seems to have been an upswing in brigandage in some parts of the region, most famously by the Isaurians, a people living in the barren wildernesses of south-eastern Asia Minor (these people in fact would produce more than one emperor in future centuries).
 However, most of the region remained untroubled by this.

-In the later Roman empire the cities of Asia Minor were leading centres of the new chief religion of the empire, Christianity, and its bishops played a major part in the life of the Christian Church as a whole, their influence spreading well beyond their own region.
+In the later Roman empire the cities of Asia Minor were leading centers of the new chief religion of the empire, Christianity, and its bishops played a major part in the life of the Christian Church as a whole, their influence spreading well beyond their own region.

 In the 5th century, Asia Minor, along with most of the rest of the eastern provinces of the empire, escaped the wholesale anarchy visited upon the western provinces.
-The region was one of the leading centres of Graeco-Roman civilization in this period, its cities remaining large and wealthy, and housing a sophisticated, Greek-speaking population and a highly educated elite.
+The region was one of the leading centers of Graeco-Roman civilization in this period, its cities remaining large and wealthy, and housing a sophisticated, Greek-speaking population and a highly educated elite.